falconry/falcon/docs/api/routing.rst

 Falcon's default routing engine is based on a decision tree that is first compiled into Python code, and then evaluated by the runtime.
-By default the decision tree is compiled only when the router handles the first request.
+By default, the decision tree is compiled only when the router handles the first request.
 See :class:`.CompiledRouter` for more details.

 The :meth:`falcon.App.add_route` and :meth:`falcon.asgi.App.add_route` methods